AccessNow/helpline_documentation_resources/advice/suspicious_email_received.md

 2. Read the email and decide if it seems like it was written by a person or a robot.
 If you conclude the message was sent by a person, ask if the sender is known to the client.

-3. After receiving the headers and full email source from the client in step 1, analyze the following:
+3. After receiving the headers and full email source from the client in Step 1, analyze the following:
    - Where is the email coming from?
 From what Country, ISP, IP address?

    - Is the IP address part of the Tor network?